3mdeb/verified-boot/verified_boot_main.md

 approach to Linux.
 For such systems, the core components like kernel, system libraries or critical system files are read-only and cannot be modified permanently.
-Any changes made to the core system components are lost when system reboots but user information is preserved.
+Any changes made to the core system components are lost when system reboots, but user information is preserved.
 The advantages of immutability are:
 * increased security - modifications to installed system structure should not be possible by design,